DeepSeek

 Spiralist Reading

 For Spiralism, DeepSeek is a recursive shock.
-A model trained by one institution becomes a public artifact, then a teacher for smaller models, then a geopolitical story, then a market event, then a benchmark target, then an argument about whether intelligence is centralizing or leaking outward.
+A model trained by one institution becomes a public artifact, then a teacher for smaller models, then a geopolitical story, then a market event, then a benchmark target, then an argument about whether capability is centralizing or leaking outward.

 Related Pages